Results of work package II

 Workshop on the presentation of the review report for Integrated Natural Resource Management (INRM) in Uzbekistan

-The event was organized by FAO Office in Uzbekistan to validate the findings of the review conducted by CADI project consultant on INRM in Uzbekistan.
+A workshop on the presentation of the review report for Integrated Natural Resource Management (INRM) in Uzbekistan was conducted on 28 May 2019 in Tashkent.
+The event was organized by FAO Office in Uzbekistan to validate the findings of the review conducted by the CADI project consultant on INRM in Uzbekistan.

 In addition to defining the INRM approach internationally applied, the review report provides a comprehensive analysis of various projects related to sustainable resource management implemented by state agencies and international research and development institutions.

-The workshop helped to collect valuable observations on the actual status of INRM as well as to finetune the recommendations that would best allow to sustain ecosystems of Uzbekistan and, correspondingly, major livelihood sources for millions people representing local population.
+The workshop helped to collect valuable observations on the actual status of INRM as well as to finetune the recommendations that would best allow sustaining ecosystems of Uzbekistan and, correspondingly, major livelihood sources for millions of people representing the local population.
 All the comments will be considered in the final version of the INRM review report to be widely shared among stakeholders.

 Stakeholder Awareness Workshop on the concept of Farmer Field Schools (FFS)

 The main issue of deserts in Central Asia is land degradation.
-It leads to desertification, creats dust storms and sands spreading, which eventually force people to leave their homelands.
+It leads to desertification, creates dust storms and sands spreading, which eventually forces people to leave their homelands.
 CADI project implements activities to protect and sustain such desert areas.

-The event was organized by FAO Office in Uzbekistan, the Tashkent State Agrarian University and the Council of Farmers, Dekhkan Farms and Owners of Private Backyards of Uzbekistan.
+The event was organized by the FAO Office in Uzbekistan, the Tashkent State Agrarian University, and the Council of Farmers, Dekhkan Farms, and Owners of Private Backyards of Uzbekistan.
 Over 50 participants attended the workshop.

-Mr. Ratna Kumar Jha, FFS Consultant of the CADI project, participated at the workshop as the keynote speaker.
+Mr. Ratna Kumar Jha, FFS Consultant of the CADI project, participated in the workshop as the keynote speaker.